Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 #### CORE CODE NEW FEATURES AND UPDATES
 ###### UPDATES

-- [~] User environmental features should be able to be installed also as root user.
+# - [~] User environmental features should be able to be installed also as root user.
---> features userinherit and environmental already are in thi state, missing pythonvenv and repositoryclone --> To achieve this, change the bit value in add program for these two installationtypes to 2, to allow them to be more permissive, and thus all features of that type needs to be testes as root, if they can not be installed as root, then a flag override for user permissions should be defined for that features
+#--> features userinherit and environmental already are in thi state, missing pythonvenv and repositoryclone
+#--> To achieve this, change the bit value in add program for these two installationtypes to 2, to allow them to be more
+#permissive, and thus all features of that type needs to be testes as root, if they can not be installed as root, then a flag override for user permissions should be defined for that features

-- [ ] Investigate GetOpts.
+# - [ ] Investigate GetOpts.
 Apply getopts use at least for the flag argument if it is an improvement
-- [ ] Check headers
+- [x] Check headers
-- [ ] git bash functions compgen completion tab interaction showing repo branches list
-- [ ] define precise wrappers for features
+- [x] define precise wrappers for features

 ###### NEW FEATURES
-- [~] `functions_install.sh`: When installing features using package manager in  (by default `apt-get`) it will try to install them with different fallback package managers (`yum`, `pacman`, `pkg`, `rpm`, `winget`, `brew`, `pkg`, `snap`, `flatpak`, `chocolatey`, `pip`, `npm`...) depending on which is the main package-manager
+#- [~] `functions_install.sh`: When installing features using package manager in  (by default `apt-get`) it will try to install them with different fallback package managers (`yum`, `pacman`, `pkg`, `rpm`, `winget`, `brew`, `pkg`, `snap`, `flatpak`, `chocolatey`, `pip`, `npm`...) depending on which is the main package-manager
-  * [ ] Packageinstall determine the type of installation that is going to be used.
+#  * [ ] Packageinstall determine the type of installation that is going to be used.
-- [ ] New property to check some dependencies --> It will be used by features as jupyter.
+#- [ ] New property to check some dependencies --> It will be used by features as jupyter.
-- [ ] Move features table from readme to FEATURES.sh
-- [ ] Function m() #{man $1 | cat | grep "$2"}
-- [ ] Pidgin, Audacious, Timemachine (audio recorder), Qjackctl, leafpad (simple text editor)
-- [ ] Music software: hydrogen drum machine, Rakarrack, QSynth, zynaddsub fx, Grip, soundKonverter, SooperLooper, Freqtweak Wavbreaker File Slitt, ReZound, mhWaveEdit, Mixxx, JACK Rack, fmit, Calf Plugin Pack for J, JAMin, QTractor, Gnome Wave Cle...

 #### NEW INSTALLATIONS AND INSTALLATION UPDATES
 ###### UPDATES
-- [ ] readmelinedescription of internet launchers is not 'FEATUREKEYNAME opening in google chrome' since it uses xdg-open not chrome directly.
-- [ ] tryexec of internet shortcut launchers is not google-chrome since it does use xdg-open, so I guess the tryExec is xdg-open or nothing, but not google-chrome, since it is not used nor mentioned directly.
+#- [ ] tryexec of internet shortcut launchers is not google-chrome since it does use xdg-open, so I guess the tryExec is xdg-open or nothing, but not google-chrome, since it is not used nor mentioned directly.
-- [ ] codium, eclipse, text editors in general that don't have a bash function for opening folders, files...
+- [x] codium, eclipse, text editors in general that don't have a bash function for opening folders, files...
-- [ ] use axel instead of wget if it is installed, actually wget does not come installed in Debian by default.
+- [wontfix] use axel instead of wget if it is installed, actually wget does not come installed in Debian by default.
 - [ ] add dummy -am argument to commit function which does nothing.
-- [ ] k function does not care about upper case and lower case to kill the process efficiently.
+- [???] k function does not care about upper case and lower case to kill the process efficiently.
 - [x] Update Spotify fallen url
+- [ ] git bash functions compgen completion tab interaction showing repo branches list

 ###### NEW FEATURES
 - [ ] Autopsy (forensics disk analyzer)
+#- [ ] Function m() #{man $1 | cat | grep "$2"}
+- [ ] Pidgin, Audacious, Timemachine (audio recorder), Qjackctl, leafpad (simple text editor)
+- [ ] Music software: hydrogen drum machine, Rakarrack, QSynth, zynaddsub fx, Grip, soundKonverter, SooperLooper, Freqtweak Wavbreaker File Slitt, ReZound, mhWaveEdit, Mixxx, JACK Rack, fmit, Calf Plugin Pack for J, JAMin, QTractor, Gnome Wave Cle...

 # TO-DO uninstall.sh and uninstall core for v1.0
 ###### UPDATES
-- [ ] protect with if always when reading from common files of customizer
+- [x] protect with if always when reading from common files of customizer

 ###### NEW FEATURES
-- [ ] `functions_common.sh`: program specific arguments for uninstall for removing all structures, empty keybinds files, etc
-- [ ] `functions_uninstall.sh`: refactor to customizer standards the commentaries and headers of uninstall.
+- [x] `functions_uninstall.sh`: refactor to customizer standards the commentaries and headers of uninstall.
-- [~] `functions_uninstall`: function to delete all installations and the common structures
+- [x] `functions_uninstall`: function to delete all installations and the common structures
+- [x] `data_features.sh`: in nautilus install.
-- [ ] `data_features.sh`: xdg-mime default nautilus.desktop inode/directory application/x-gnome-saved-search
+xdg-mime default nautilus.desktop inode/directory application/x-gnome-saved-search
 gsettings set org.gnome.desktop.background show-desktop-icons true sudo apt purge nemo nemo* sudo apt autoremove
-- [ ] Customizer wiki --> enciclopedic explanations and definitions
+- [x] Customizer wiki --> enciclopedic explanations and definitions
   * features
   * capabilities
   * tasks